sharlns/kubecon-na-2022-hack-back-ctf/attendee/README.md

 #### Beep Beep - Updates

-Unexpected costs of running BeepBeep in the cloud have caused us to scale back our workforce considerably. __Foobar__ have been said to be amazed at the unexpected bill as their application is not set to scale.
+Unexpected costs of running Beep-Beep in the cloud have caused us to scale back our workforce considerably. __Foobar__ have been said to be amazed at the unexpected bill as their application is not set to scale.

 ### Boombox